 Return to Work Toolkit for Employers

 Please remember that we are here to help.
-The WorkFit team are working Mondays, Tuesdays and Thursdays and please be assured that our Employment Development Manager, Alison Thwaite is available to help with any enquiries that you may have (contact details below).
+The WorkFit team are working full time and please be assured that our Employment Development Manager, Alison Thwaite is available to help with any enquiries that you may have (contact details below).

 - relevant information about their health/ advice from their medical team if appropriate